 Making the move to Ting will be easiest and cheapest for those of you who are already on Sprint using a Ting-approved device.
 But no matter what phone you’re using or who which of the Big 3 you’re currently chained to, look hard at your options.
 There’s really no reason to break the bank on your phone bill anymore.

-By the way, you may have notice this post is shamelessly riddled with referral links.
-If you happen to click one of those links and end up signing up with Ting, you and I both get $25 in account credit.
-My budget thanks you in advance. :)
+By the way, filled with referral links.
+If you happen to click one of those links and end up signing up with Ting, you’ll receive $25 in account credit, and YNAB will receive a little referral commission.
+Thanks in advance. :)